Flipside0411/DotFiles/wiki/diary/diary.md

 # Daily Journal

+**July 2, 2020**
+Today has been a good day, I got some thing I wanted to do done and did some gaming on the xbox.
+Christy and I had Chinese food from China Bell our normal dinner.
+Some how today I strained a muscles in my back not sure how that happened.
+Still working on or should I say tweaking on my vim configuration file.
+I really need to finish my Linux class and start working on the Python class.
+I need to also sit down and set some goals for the second half of the year.
+With all of this Covid-19 situation going on I really don't know how the rest of the year will go.
 **July 1, 2020**
 The first day of July, this year is going so fast, before long it's going to start getting cold again.
 I'm not looking forward to that.
 **Jun 28, 2020**
 Today is the first day of me being a dual rate supervisor, it makes me a little nervus taking on this responsibility I'm sure that I can do the job but I'm